dislux-hapfyl/tclme/README.md

 }
 ```

-Core’s ex-command parser often passes the remainder as one string, so using `args` is defensive.
+Tclme’s ex-command parser often passes the remainder as one string, so using `args` is defensive.

 ---

-# 5. Learn the Core event model
+# 5. Learn the Tclme event model

-Core has three important hook styles.
+Tclme has three important hook styles.

 ## 5.1 Fire-and-forget events